dshanske/simple-location/readme.md

 ## Weather ##

-Weather consists of at minimum the current conditions and temperature but may include future parameters for use such as pressure, wind speed, wind direction degree, etc.
+Weather consists of at minimum the current conditions and temperature but may include future parameters for use such as pressure, wind speed, wind direction degree, etc. A weather widget is available that can be set to a specific location, a user, or a station ID.

+Station ID is available from supported providers for weather stations, for example from a Personal Weather Station(PWS).

 ## Frequently Asked Questions ##